Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 - Maintenance Intensive Summer Protocols

-The Texas Summer Challenge: When 100°F Becomes Normal
+When 100°F Becomes Your New Normal

-Why North Texas Heat is Uniquely Challenging
+Why North Texas Heat Breaks HVAC Systems

-- Sustained temperatures above 100°F for weeks
+- Sustained 100°F+ torture for weeks at a time

 - Solar heat gain intensified by urban heat island effects